RobInLabUJI/unitree-go2-ros2/README.md

 ```
 ## 2. Quick Start

 You don't need a physical robot to run the following demos.
-Make sure you have ros2_control, gazebo ros, controller manager packages installed in your ros2 setup.
+Make sure you have ros2_control, Gazebo ROS, controller manager packages installed in your ROS2 setup.

 ### 2.1 Gazebo demo: Run the Gazebo environment
 ```bash